 Raisin refer a friend bonus

-Raisin also offer a refer a friend bonus that gives customers the opportunity to earn £25 for each friend they refer.
+Raisin also offers a refer-a-friend bonus that gives customers the opportunity to earn £25* for each friend they refer.
 There are certain criteria that must be met.

 Your friend will be required to fund their account with £5,000 or more.
 Your friend will also receive the £25 bonus* when they have reached the minimum duration of 6 months.